21 Computer Science (CS) CV Examples For 2026

 Graduation hat

 This is an obvious point but can be easily missed.
-Always list your Bachelor’s degree in Computer Science or an equivalent qualification (Information Technology, Data Science, etc).
-If you’re a freelancer who’s completed a boot camp and have worked in the industry for a sufficient amount of time, you can rely on certifications such as CompTIA Security+ or Professional Cloud Architect Certification (Google).
+Always include your Bachelor’s degree in Computer Science or an equivalent qualification (Information Technology, Data Science, etc).
+If you’re a freelancer who’s completed a boot camp and has sufficient industry experience, you can manage with certifications such as CompTIA Security+ or Professional Cloud Architect Certification (Google).

 First-year students need to focus on this section more than working professionals, so make sure you:

-• Mention your degree classification (only if it is a 2:1 or above, though)
+• Include your grade point average (only if it is 3.5 or above, however)

 The key is to make this section work for you and not the other way around, even if you’ve got no experience.